wanghailei/appseed/README.md

 ## The web part:

 ### Icons
-Use SVG icons from Google Material Icons.
-[Material Icons](https://material.io/resources/icons/?style=baseline) Having an icons.svg file in the assets/images folder as the single source for icons.
+Use SVG icons instead of font icons or image icons.
+Having an icons.svg file in the assets/images folder as the single source for icons.
 All icons share a standard CSS class name `icon` and a specific class name for each icon.
 Using icons in ERB with my partial way or my icon_helper way.